InspiryThemes/realplaces-docs/docs/google-recaptcha-setup.md

 ![Register a New Site - Google reCAPTCHA](images/google-recaptcha/register-new-site-google-recaptcha.png)

-After that use those keys to fill the related fields in **Dashboard → Appearance → Theme Options → Misc** as displayed below.
+After that use those keys to fill the related fields in **Dashboard → Real Estate → reCAPTCHA** as displayed below.

 ![Register a New Site - Google reCAPTCHA](images/google-recaptcha/google-recaptcha-api-settings.png)